2020/21 Conestoga College

 Program technology requirements are posted on the program web page.
 Students in remote and hybrid delivery courses will require a device, webcam functionality, and reliable Internet access.

-While things may look different this year, our commitment to excellence in career-focused education hasn't changed.
-You may be learning remotely, but you will continue to have many opportunities to engage with the college community, your faculty and classmates, and can continue to access a broad range of services to support your success.
+Whether you are engaged in on-campus learning activities or studying remotely this fall, you will continue to have many opportunities to engage with the college community, your faculty and classmates, and can continue to access a broad range of services to support your success.

 I strongly encourage you to explore these opportunities as you take the next steps towards your successful future.
 Commit to personal achievement.
 Your ability to learn, to develop new skills, and to embrace new challenges will be the keys to your career and life success.